jacob-carlborg/dlp/readme.md

 ## Commands

+### `leaf-functions`

-* **leaf-functions** - Prints all leaf functions to standard out.
+Prints all leaf functions to standard out.
 A leaf function is a function that doesn't call any other functions, or doesn't have a body.

-### Usage
+#### Usage

 ```
 $ cat test.d